-If you experience difficulties using Je-S or have questions regarding its use, helpdesk staff are currently working remotely via email.
-If phone assistance is required a call back can be provided.
-Telephone hours are operating normally; Monday to Thursday 8.30am - 5.00pm, Fridays 8.30am - 4.30 pm (excluding bank holidays and other holidays).
+If you experience difficulties using Je-S or have questions regarding its use, helpdesk staff can be contacted between Monday to Thursday 8.30am - 5.00pm, Fridays 8.30am - 4.30 pm (excluding bank holidays and other holidays).
+Out of hours: Please leave a voice message.